BACK

 Operating system

-You need do nothing for modern operating systems, such as windows XP professional.
+You need do nothing for operating systems such as windows XP professional / Vista / Windows 7

 Windows 98 should be the second edition.
 If not you could try www.microsoft.com/windows98/ for help.